RobinBrouwer/gritter/README.md

 Version 1.1.0 changes (31/01/2013):

-    - All gflash messages are also stored in the Rails flash messages.
+    - All gflash messages can also be stored in the Rails flash messages (optional).
     - Added i18n interpolation for gflash messages.
     - Added default values for the gflash messages.
     - Fixed several other issues.